ArseniiGav/DINAMO/README.md

 ```

 The plots showing the aggregated results will be saved in plots/ and the corresponding tables with all the numbers in results/*/metrics

+## License

+This project is licensed under the [MIT](https://opensource.org/license/mit/) - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+We would like to thank the members of the LHCb Collaboration for useful discussions that helped improve this work.
+Arsenii Gavrikov is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No. 101034319 and from the European Union – NextGenerationEU.
+This work has also been supported by the National Resilience and Recovery Plan (PNRR) through the National Center for HPC, Big Data and Quantum Computing.